-The Basics of Mining Wastewater Treatment is an important topic for most mining operations.
+Wastewater treatment is critical for mining applications.
 Used in mineral processing to recover valuable metals from ore, water is essential to the mining industry.
 However, using water in this way causes mineral contaminants and other solids to accumulate in your process water supply.
-This leads to contaminated mining wastewater that can’t be reused or returned into the environment due to community health concerns and environmental regulations without treatment.
-As such, mining operations need to have a consistent and reliable source of clean water in order to keep business running.
+This leads to contaminated mining wastewater that cannot be reused or returned into the environment due to community health concerns and environmental regulations without treatment.
+As such, mining operations need to have a consistent and reliable source of clean water to keep business running.

 While some mining operations may choose to pay an outside company to transport the wastewater, hauling waste sludge is inefficient and costly.
 Retention ponds are also an option, but they lose their effectiveness over time as they become dirtier, leading to a bad Return-on-Investment (ROI).
-Instead, treating the water on-site with chemicals and filtration methods can lead to a number of benefits, including:
+Instead, treating the water on-site with chemicals and filtration methods can lead to several benefits, including:

-While necessary for mineral processing, that basics of mining wastewater treatment dealing with water that comes into contact with ore and other sediment causes parts of the rock to leach into the process water.
+While necessary for mineral processing, that basics of mining wastewater treatment dealing with water that meets ore and other sediment causes parts of the rock to leach into the process water.
 The acidity of the water will then rise as increasing amounts of metal and sulfates contaminate the water.

 This process creates what’s known as mining-influenced water (MIW), which is defined as any water that’s been chemically affected by mining or mineral processing.
 The biggest issues with mining-influenced water include: